Skip to content

 What Does Being Tea Drunk Feel Like?

 Tea has been drunk for centuries by people across the world.
-During that time, many tea drinkers have reported feeling “Tea drunk” which is described as a great state of mind in which you are full of energy and focus, but are still entirely sober.
+During that time, many tea drinkers have reported feeling “Tea drunk” which is described as a euphoric mental state in which you are full of energy and focus, but are still entirely sober.
+People have described the state as lasting anywhere from four to six hours.

 High on tea, which tea makes us high